cfengine/documentation/reference/functions/ago.markdown

 **ARGUMENTS**:

-* *arg1* : Years, *in the range* 0,1000
+* Years, *in the range* 0,1000

+Years of run time.
+For convenience in conversion, a year of runtime is always 365 days (one year equals 31,536,000 seconds).

-* *arg2* : Months, *in the range* 0,1000
+* Month, *in the range* 0,1000

+Months of run time.
+For convenience in conversion, a month of runtime is always equal to 30 days of runtime (one month equals 2,592,000 seconds).

-* *arg3* : Days, *in the range* 0,1000
+* Days, *in the range* 0,1000

+Days of runtime (one day equals 86,400 seconds)

-* *arg4* : Hours, *in the range* 0,1000
+* Hours, *in the range* 0,1000

+Hours of runtime

-* *arg5* : Minutes, *in the range* 0,1000
+* Minutes, *in the range* 0,1000

+Minutes of runtime 0-59

-* *arg6* : Seconds, *in the range* 0,40000
+* Seconds, *in the range* 0,40000

-* Years

-Years ago.
-If today is February 29, and "**n** years ago" is not within a leap-year, February 28 will be used.

-* Month

-Months ago.
-If the current month has more days that "**n** months ago", the last day of "**n** months ago" will be used (e.g., if today is April 31 and you compute a date 1 month ago, the resulting date will be March 30), equal to 30 days of runtime (one month equals 2,592,000 seconds).

-* Day

-Days ago (you may, for example, specify 120 days)

-* Hours

-Hours ago.
-Since all computation are done using "Epoch time", 1 hour ago will alway result in a time 60 minutes in the past, even during the transition from Daylight time to Standard time.

-* Minutes

-Minutes ago 0-59

-* Seconds

-Seconds ago
+Seconds of runtime

 **Example**:

 ```cf3
     bundle agent testbundle